Was dürfen Hunde nicht essen?

 a) Avocado

 Avocados are healthy and energy-rich fruits for humans, with a high proportion of healthy fatty acids.
 Avocados are not suitable for dogs.
-There is a risk of them swallowing the seeds, which could lead to intestinal blockage.
-Avocados also contain persin.
-This toxin can lead to gastrointestinal symptoms, and eating large doses can also potentially cause heart damage.
+Firstly, there is a risk of swallowing the seeds, which could lead to intestinal obstruction.
+Furthermore, avocados contain Persin.
+This toxin can cause gastrointestinal symptoms, and consumption of high doses can also potentially cause heart damage.

-Avocados are particularly unsuitable for dogs that depend on a low-fat diet (e.g. those with pancreatitis).
+Avocados are particularly unsuitable for dogs that require a low-fat diet (e.g. in cases of pancreatitis).

 b) Garlic